Integrate Morpheus AI with OpenCode

 - Project Configuration

-Edit the global configuration file:This makes Morpheus AI available across all your projects.
+Create the global configuration directory and file.
+This makes Morpheus AI available across all your projects.

 Full Provider Configuration

-Add the following configuration to youropencode.json file:
+Copy and paste the following configuration into youropencode.json file:

 opencode.json